Menu

 (PDF)

-The Zero Waste Design Guidelines address the crucial role that design plays in achieving NYC’s ambitious goal, outlined in OneNYC, to send zero waste to landfills by 2030.
-The Guidelines were developed through a collaborative process starting in November 2016.
-More than 100 collaborators—including architects, planners, developers, city officials, waste haulers, recycling experts and building managers —engaged in multidisciplinary workshops at New York’s Center for Architecture.
-The guidelines team visited more than 40 buildings and held discussions with porters and supers to fully understand waste collection issues across building types.
+The Guidelines address the crucial role that design plays in achieving NYC’s ambitious goal to send zero waste to landfills by 2030 as outlined in OneNYC.
+The report was developed with more than 100 collaborators—including architects, planners, developers, city officials, waste haulers, recycling experts and building managers — all engaged in multidisciplinary workshops at New York’s Center for Architecture.
+Over 40 buildings were visited and we held discussions with porters and supers to fully understand waste collection issues across building types.